-Comments on publications can be made to L.Wood@society.surrey.ac.uk.
+Comments on publications are welcomed at L.Wood@society.surrey.ac.uk.

 Academic research and technical publications by Lloyd Wood, listed in reverse-chronological order, most recent first.
 Related slides from presentations and talks given are listed separately.

-Research areas include internet networking in space, delay-tolerant networking, the Interplanetary Internet, networking for the Square Kilometre Array, intersatellite links and router-modem integration.
+Research areas include intersatellite links, internet networking in space, delay-tolerant networking, the Interplanetary Internet, networking for the Square Kilometre Array, and router-modem integration.
 These short summary papers, each only two pages, will give a quick overview of recent work:

 Some of our work in progress as internet-drafts can also be read, as can patent applications.